Updated April 28, 2014

 What if my car gets damaged?

 If you live in an area prone to tornadoes or other natural disasters, it’s wise to carry both comprehensive coverage and liability coverage on your car insurance policy.
-Esurance offers car insurance in most states where tornadoes are frequent, including Oklahoma, Kansas, Texas, Nebraska, Iowa, Missouri, and Colorado.
+Esurance offers car insurance in most states where tornadoes are frequent, including Arkansas, Oklahoma, Kansas, Texas, Nebraska, Iowa, Missouri, and Colorado.
 To determine the right level of coverage for you, use our online Coverage Counselor®.

 Know how to prepare for a tornado.